CREDIT COUNSELING SERVICES. . .

 the date when the debt is paid in full.
 In other words, if a borrower is in a

-four year payment program and want to then seek a Fannie Mae loan, they could
+four year payment program and wants to then seek a Fannie Mae loan, they could

 conceivably have to wait a total of eight years before they would be eligible